dinkelk/siphon/README.md

 # siphon
 `siphon` is a simple program for automatically moving files from one machine to another over ssh.

 I often find myself with in a situation where files are generated on one computer, but need to be moved to another computer before they can be used.
-I got tired of configuring tools like [btsync](https://www.getsync.com/) and [Dropbox](https://www.dropbox.com/), which are clearly overkill for this type of problem, so I wrote `siphon`.
+I got tired of configuring tools like [Dropbox](https://www.dropbox.com/), which are clearly overkill for this type of problem, so I wrote `siphon`.

 `siphon` is simple.
 It moves files from one directory to another.
 Directories can be on the same machine or on different machines.
 Any new file that appears in the source directory will automatically be moved by `siphon` to the destination directory. `siphon` checks for new files in the source directory at a periodic rate.
 The default check rate is 60 seconds.